 - And for just the right spot, this flower-filled wagon is full of fun and whimsy.

-Lobelia, Rose and Red Verbena, Marigolds, Salvia and Creeping Jenny
+Lobelia, Rose and Red Verbena, Marigolds, Salvia, Red Geraniums and Creeping Jenny

 Helpful Hint: If you have really large pots for your container garden idea, consider filling at least a quarter of the way with gravel or bricks if you don’t have to move the pot.
 If you need your pot to be lighter, consider empty water bottles with the lids on, styrofoam or empty plastic pots.

-Have you started planning out your Container Gardens for this spring and summer?
+Have you started planning out your Container Garden recipes for this spring and summer?
 Do you have some favorite plant combinations?
 What are your “go to” thriller, filler and spiller plants?
 Do tell!

 And if you are just starting the ‘hmmm…what-should-I-do-with-my-Container-Gardens’ process…pin this for your future reference.